natgo/wt-wiki-scraper/wikitext-transpiled/helicopter/AH-1E%20(Japan).md

 After gaining experience while playing with the BGM-71 missiles, you will be able to determine when you are within range based on that experience.
 This also applies to any other type of missile in the game too.

-When engaging in close quarters combat with other helicopters, the biggest threats are air to air missiles- The AH-1S early does not offer any protection against them with countermeasures such as flares or IRCM.
+When engaging in close quarters combat with other helicopters, the biggest threats are air to air missiles- The AH-1E does not offer any protection against them with countermeasures such as flares or IRCM.
 This means you need to stay alert, active & on the lookout for fast moving dots.
 If you see a small fast dot heading towards you, make very sharp abrupt turns, change height at the same time while turning and rolling.

 {{Notice|These are the biggest threats to you in battle since they can carry air-to-air missiles|!!}}